yyx990803/pod/README.md

 - switched the underlying monitor library from forever to pm2. pm2 is included as a dependency so you can simply link its `bin/pm2` to your `/usr/local/bin` or other executable paths, and then you can invoke `pm2` directly for more detailed monitoring.

 - the config is now a single json file `.podrc` instead of a folder.
-Also the config fields have changed a bit, see _Config_ below for details.
+Also the config fields have changed a bit, see *Config* section below for details.
 You might need to manually migrate the old app configs over.
 After that you can delete the old `.podconfig`.

 - included unit tests for core functionalities (`npm test`)